BUSINESS ELECTRICITY COMPARISON

 When can you switch business electricity suppliers?

 If you’re a microbusiness, it’s easier.
-Ofgem rules let you give notice to switch at any point in your contract.
+Ofgem rules let you give notice to switch at any point in your contract, subject to a notice period.

 How much could switching save your business?